 About Cherry Rasp Leaf Disease

-Rasp leaf disease in cherry trees often enter an orchard on plant material.
+Rasp leaf disease in cherry trees often enters an orchard on plant material.
 This happens when the material is infected with the virus through contact with the dagger nematode (Xiphenema spp).
 The cherry rasp leaf virus can also move through an orchard in soil that contains the nematode.

 It can also show up on other hosts of the cherry rasp leaf virus, like dandelions and elderberry.
 Seeds from any infected plants can carry the virus to new locations.
 This particular leaf disease may be transmitted by grafting as well.